Commercial Tractor Insurance: Key Takeaways

 Gather Your Tractor Information

-Collect your tractor's make, model, year, horsepower and market value.
-Document attached implements, annual usage hours, primary use classification and storage arrangements.
-Insurers ask for this during quoting.
+Collect your tractor's make, model, year, horsepower and market value, along with details on attached implements, annual usage hours, primary use classification and storage arrangements.
+Insurers request all of this during quoting.

 2. 2